Order of the Garter

 Founded: 1783; discontinued 1922

-The Most Illustrious Order of Saint Patrick was founded in 1783 by King George III, to reward those in high office in Ireland and Irish peers who supported the government.
+The Most Illustrious Order of Saint Patrick was founded in 1783 by King George III to reward those in high office in Ireland and Irish peers who supported the government.
 It served as the national Order of Ireland, much like the Garter for England and the Thistle for Scotland.
 St. Patrick, the patron saint of Ireland, is the patron of the order.
-Its motto “Quis separabit?” is Latin for “Who will separate us?”.
-This is a reference to Bible passage Romans 8:35, “Who shall separate us from the love of Christ?”
+Its motto, “Who will separate us?” is a reference to Bible passage Romans 8:35, “Who shall separate us from the love of Christ?”

 The badge is made of gold and depicts a shamrock bearing three crowns, on top of a cross of St. Patrick and surrounded by a blue circle bearing the motto.
 Also seen is the date of the Order’s foundation in Roman numerals (“MDCCLXXXIII”).
 The star of the Order is an eight-pointed star figure.
-Each point is shown as a cluster of rays.
-In the center is the same motto and design that appears on the badge.
-The Order went into abeyance with the establishment of the Irish Free State in 1922 (now the Republic of Ireland), but became officially extinct in 1974 with the death of the last surviving recipient, Prince Henry, Duke of Gloucester.
-The Queen, however, remains the Sovereign of the Order, and one of its officers, the Ulster King of Arms, also survives.
-[Top]
+The Order went into abeyance when the Irish Free State was created (now the Republic of Ireland) in 1922, but became officially extinct in 1974 with the death of the last surviving recipient, Prince Henry, Duke of Gloucester.

 Motto: For merit